George Wallace (Australian comedian): Professional career

 In the 1919 he formed a double act with Jack 'Dinks' Patterson as "Dinks and Onkus" (The Two Drunks), created in the style of Stiffy and Mo The pair danced and sang, and for someone who looked like a wharfie (with his barrel chest and short legs) Wallace was surprisingly acrobatic and light on his feet, and the public loved him for his slapstick style and everyman appeal.

 Turning solo, Wallace was soon snapped up by the Fuller circuit in Sydney and from there he moved to the Tivoli Theatre circuit, where he was teamed up with British actress Jenny Howard.
 By the 1920s, he was considered to be one of the "Big Three" most popular performers in Australian comedy.
 He wrote all of his own scripts and in 1942 penned a song that was to become a World War II standard, "A Brown Slouch Hat with The Side Turned Up".

 The 1930s saw George turn his talents to film.
-He starred in five films, all comedies and was the biggest, if not the biggest, Australian star.
+He starred in five films, all comedies, and was a big, if not the biggest, Australian star.
 Three of these, His Royal Highness (1932), Harmony Row (1933) and A Ticket in Tatts (1934), were directed by F. W. Thring for Thring's company, Efftee Film Productions.
 Wallace was under contract to Efftee during this time for an estimated £3000 – £5000 per year, during which he also made stage appearances for the company.

 He said in 1933 that he turned down an offer from Universal to film in the US.

 The other two, Let George Do It (1938) and Gone to the Dogs (1939), were directed by Ken G. Hall for Cinesound Productions.

 Wallace's contributions to these films extended beyond his performances.
 He developed the concepts for His Royal Highness, Harmony Row and A Ticket in Tatts by drawing on his stage revues, and co-wrote Let George Do It and Gone to the Dogs.
 Wallace's other film work included a 1932 short film, "Oh!
 What a Night!", which he is said to have directed unofficially.
 In later years, he was seen in supporting roles in two dramatic films, The Rats of Tobruk (Charles Chauvel, 1944, Australia) and Wherever She Goes (Michael Gordon, 1953, USA/Australia).